 Sharding is the process of storing data records on multiple machines.
-This is MongoDB’s method of providing data scalability.
-In other words, it makes it easier to manage large amounts of data.
+This is MongoDB’s way of providing data scalability.
+In other words, it makes it easy to manage large amounts of data.

-Let me try to make it even easier for you by providing an example.
-Assume you have a laptop capable of storing up to 250 GB of data.
-Over time, you accumulate a large number of files and notice that the performance of your laptop suffers.
-The more storage space you use, the worse your laptop performs.
+Let me try to make it even easier for you by giving an example.
+Let’s say you have a laptop that is capable of storing up to 250 GB of data.
+Over time, you accumulate a large number of files and notice that your laptop’s performance suffers.
+The more storage space you use, the worse your laptop will perform.

-Your application’s data is stored in the same way that commercial databases do.
-They are kept on machines.
-Sharding is required to maintain the performance of those machines while also allowing for faster responses from them to your app.
+Your application’s data is stored in the same way in commercial databases.
+They are put on machines.
+Sharing is needed to maintain the performance of those machines and get them to respond faster to your app.

-Because your application will grow over time, the machine cannot provide read and write throughputs.
+Because your application will grow over time, the machine may not provide the same read and write throughput.
 As a result, it solves the problem of horizontal scaling.

-Throughputs are simply the amounts of data or units of information that enter or exit a system.
-It also refers to the amount of data that a system can process in a given amount of time.
+Throughput is simply the amount of data or units of information that enter or exit the system.
+It also refers to the amount of data that the system can process in a given amount of time.